littleosbook/littleosbook/user_mode.md

 (IF) flag.
 When in PL3 we aren't allowed to use `sti` like we'd normally do to enable interrupts.
 If interrupts are disabled when we enter user mode, we can't enable them when we get there.
-When we use `iret` to enter user mode it will set `eflags` for us, so setting the IF flag on the stack will enable interrupts in user mode.
+When we use `iret` to enter user mode it will set `eflags` for us, so setting the IF flag in the `eflags` entry on the stack will enable interrupts in user mode.

 For now, we should have interrupts disabled, as it requires a little more twiddling to get inter-privilege level interrupts to work properly.
 See the